documentation

 • I thought about verification of the implementation of risk controls, then decided to leave that verification to reviewers.

-Below is an example from a procedure for Record Control where records are completed on paper, then scanned as a pdf.
-My list won’t be the same as your list, but it is illustrative.
+Below is an example from a procedure for Record Control in which records are completed on paper and then scanned as a PDF.
+My list won’t be the same as yours, but it is illustrative.

 brigid chart 1 Benefits of Incorporating Risk Management into Procedure Documents

 Standards and regulations are essentially a set of risk controls, so they are the first starting point when identifying hazards.
 The list should include direct risks to products, risks to the integrity of the QMS, and regulatory risks.
 For those of us who have been in this industry for a while, experience, past mistakes, questions fielded in external audits, and observations of other systems will yield further hazards and appropriate controls.
-Audits provide the opportunity to update and refine the list and test the control measures.
+Audits allow updating and refining the list and testing the control measures.

 Benefits of Incorporating Risk Management into Procedure Documents